bakame-php/http-structured-fields/README.md

 Type::Boolean->equals(Type::String); // returns false
 ```

-The RFC defines two (2) specific data types that can not be represented by
+The RFC defines three (3) specific data types that can not be represented by
-PHP default type system, for them, we have defined two classes `Token`
+PHP default type system, for them, we have defined three classes `Token`,
-and `ByteSequence` to help with their representation.
+`ByteSequence` and `DisplayString` to help with their representation.

 ```php
 use Bakame\Http\StructuredFields\Token;